gaois/terminologue/exportimport/tbx-export.md

 ## Intros

-In additions to definitions, entries in Terminologue can have something called *intros*.
+In addition to definitions, entries in Terminologue can have something called *intros*.
 These are short informal mini-definitions of the concept.
 An entry can have up to one of these in each language.

 Intros are exported as `<descrip type="explanation">...</descrip>`.
 The text between the tags is the text of the intro.
 This `<descript>` element is a child `<langSet>` such that the text of the intro is in the language of the `<langSet>`.